denten-books/plain-text/0-intro.md

 obvious" the metaphor by drawing attention to its inner dynamics.
 Metaphors, as Lakoff and Johnson famously argued, do more than decorate---they structure everyday human activity.
 The metaphor shapes one system of conceptual relationships in terms of another.
-For example, the military image of "fortification defense" implies a conceptual system structuring the "defense of an argument."
+In the authors' example, the military image of "fortification defense" implies a conceptual system structuring the "defense of an argument."
 When actually defending the argument, a speaker guided by the metaphor acts in a way that resembles combat.
 A different metaphor could suggest a less combative mode of engagement between interlocutors [@lakoff_metaphors_1980, 3-14].

-The Russian formalists of the early twentieth century understood estrangement as a matter of everyday practice, beyond linguistic analysis.
+Russian formalists of the early twentieth century understood estrangement as a matter of everyday practice, beyond linguistic analysis.
 Shklovsky and his fellow travellers were concerned with the automatization of human experience, a process by which metaphors lose their evocative power through repeated use.
-Such metaphors become mere machines that convey meaning, and, when habituated, disappear from view.
-According to Kantian views on the free will, in vogue in Russia at the time, a reasoned being should proceed through life with the assumption of personal autonomy, structuring one's own experiences according to the principles of self-directed action.
+Such metaphors for them became mere automatons that convey meaning, no longer perceived, felt, or lived.
+According to Kantian views on the free will, in vogue in Russia at the time, a reasoned being should act with the assumption of personal autonomy, structuring one's own experiences according to the principles of self-directed action.
 The habituated metaphor instead guides action from without and furtively.
 It is given rather than understood.
-Estrangement emerges therefore as a model of human liberation.
-It frees thought from the tyranny of automatism [@shklovksy_sborniki_1917, @shklovsky_hod_1923, @boym_estrangement_1996,
+Estrangement emerges therefore finally as a model of human liberation.
+It frees thought from the tyranny of automatism [@shklovksy_sborniki_1917,
+@shklovsky_hod_1923, @boym_estrangement_1996, @holquist_minding_2005].
+By
-@holquist_minding_2005].
-By laying bare the mechanisms of the implicit metaphor, we are thus able to recover agency lost to the blind mechanization of thought.
-Through defamiliarization readers discover the principles behind their actions: free to accept some parts of the conceptual transference (the intellectual field *is* "verdant"!) and to reject others (but let us not "use combines" to "harvest" it).
+laying bare the mechanisms of the implicit metaphor, we are thus able to recover agency lost to the blind mechanization of thought.
+Through estrangement readers discover the principles that guide action: free to accept some parts of the conceptual transference (the intellectual field *is* "verdant"!) and to reject others (but let us not "use combines" to "harvest" it).

 Our challenge today is to uproot ourselves from the comfort that rapidly descends on the dwellings of our intellectual life.
-Dulling the senses, seemingly inconspicuous conduits of agency---electronic books and desks---acquire a sense of intelligence of their own.
+Dulling the senses, seemingly inconspicuous conduits of agency---electronic books and smart desks---acquire a sense of intelligence of their own.
 Devices that "watch," "hear," "see," and "think" give rise to object-oriented ontology and the internet of things.
 A new generation of objects clamours for participatory intelligence.
-Smart phones, smart light bulbs, smart thermostats, smart homes, and smart watches, enter the networked public sphere in the role of independent agents.[^ln-winner] A conversation begins about their personhood: their levels of trust, friendships, rights, and accountability [@bohn_living_2004; @jianhua_ma_towards_2005; @calverley_android_2006;
+They claim space in the home, near bed and hearth.
+Smart phones, smart light bulbs, smart thermostats, smart homes, and smart watches, enter the networked public sphere in the role of independent agents.[^ln-winner] A conversation begins about their personhood: their levels of trust, friendships, rights, and accountability [@bohn_living_2004;
+@jianhua_ma_towards_2005; @calverley_android_2006; @hildebrandt_ambient_2007;
-@hildebrandt_ambient_2007; @atzori_smart_2014].
-Marx's "table that evolves
-grotesque ideas out of its wooden brain" can now be re-branded into Surface and PixelSense, names from the product life cycle of an actual smart table made by Microsoft [@marx_captial_1906, 82; @wigdor_designing_2009].
+@atzori_smart_2014].
+Marx's "table that evolves grotesque ideas out of its wooden brain" can now be re-branded into Surface and PixelSense, names from the product life cycle of an actual smart table made by Microsoft [@marx_captial_1906, 82; @wigdor_designing_2009].

-I will argue here that if we hope to understand literature, to say after Kittler, "under conditions of high technology," we can only do so from the position of humanism.
-One cannot at the same time lament the systematic erasure of the human from the literary process and advocate for post- or anti-humanism.
+I will argue here that if we hope to understand digital culture, and especially literature, to repeat after Kittler, "under conditions of high technology," we can only do so from the position of humanism.
+One cannot otherwise lament the systematic erasure of the human from the literary process and, at the same time, advocate for a post- or anti-humanism.
 Unlike Kittler, who wrote that under conditions of high technology "literature has nothing more to say," I believe that literature and literary analysis continue to have a voice in contemporary life [@kittler_gramophone_1999, 263].
 Technology does not determine literary silence.
 Rather, as the material grounds for all reflective textual activity recede from view, readers face the prospect of selective illiteracy.
-The command of technologies like networking and encryption separates those able to read and write under the conditions of high technology from those who no longer are.
+The command of technologies like networking and encryption separates those able to read and write under the conditions of high technology from those who no longer are: a true suppression of voice.

 To prevent the slide into illiteracy, instruments of literary analysis must continue to evolve to elicit meaning under new technological contingencies.